 How to Pass the NASM CPT Exam – Wrapping Up

 This post reveals some of the basic concepts I wish I had down pat before studying for the NASM CPT Exam.

-Take a more detailed look at the NASM OPT Model; A Guide to Optimum Performance Training and learn How to Memorize the Overhead Squat Assessment for the NASM CPT Exam.
+Take a more detailed look at the NASM OPT Model; A Guide to Optimum Performance Training and dive into deeper detail on How to Memorize the Overhead Squat Assessment for the NASM CPT Exam.